microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Install-WinGetPackage.md

 ### -Custom

-Use this paramater to pass additional arguments to the installer.
+Use this parameter to pass additional arguments to the installer.
 The parameter takes a single string value.
 To add multiple arguments, include the arguments in the string.
 The arguments must be provided in the format expected by the installer.
 If the string contains spaces, it must be enclosed in quotes.
 This string is added to the arguments defined in the package manifest.